Chapter 15: Trap

 ‘I… I remember that woman…’ Tails thought as his memories stirred.
 His pulse started to quicken as he finally realized where he was.
 ‘That’s Cream’s mother, Vanilla!
 So then, this must be the Mount Mobius Energen Reactor back in Knothole, five years ago!’

 Rising to her feet, she let out a wrathful howl, something that Tails could never have seen in the normally optimistic and soft-spoken rabbit.
-Her eyes glared darkly at the weapon sticking out of her mother’s back.
+She glared hatefully at the weapon sticking out of her mother’s back.
 Gripping the sword hilt and clenching her teeth, she pulled mightily.
 The weight of the weapon caused her arm to tremble as she extracted it out of the dead woman’s body with a squelch, blood oozing out of the wound.
 Turning away from her mother, Cream faced the doorway in front of her, the orifice torn apart by the very Mobian she vowed to kill.

 “Nazo… SOLDIER… Energen… Kintobor… Everything!”
 Cream yelled out, her voice growing louder and more vengeful as she spat out the words.
 “I hate them!
 I hate them all!”
-She stormed into the next room.
+She then stormed into the next room.

 Tails reached a hand out in an attempt to stop her, his mouth opening to form words.
 However, before he could even utter a syllable, a blinding pain shot out from his head, consuming him.
 In his throes of agony, he could hear a voice call out to him.